joshuaferrara/node-csgo/README.md

 Emitted when the game coordinator responds to the `matchmakingStatsRequest` method.

 ## Testing
-There is no automated test suite for node-csgo, however there the `test` directory does contain a Steam bot with commented-out dota2 methods; you can use this bot to test the library.
+There is no automated test suite for node-csgo, however the `example` directory does contain a steam bot with an example method to grab the GC status; you can use this bot to test the library.

-### Setting up
-* `npm install` in the repository root.
-* `npm install` in the `test` directory.
-* Copy `config_SAMPLE.js` to `config.js` and edit appropriately.
-* Create a blank file named 'sentry' in the tests directory.
-* Attempt to log-in, you'll receive Error 63 - which means you need to provide a Steam Guard code.
-* Set the Steam Guard code in `config.js` and launch again.